 The North Face uses a proprietary rubber compound called EXTS.
 It features a shallow tread and no lugs along the outer edge of the sole.
 This tread patterned proves to work well on dry ground such as a dirt trail but does not bite into loose terrain well.
 Wet and slippery surfaces also challenge the Safien, so we recommend it most to hikers who will be sticking mostly to on-trail adventures.

 This might not be the top choice for a three-week backpacking trip, but it is super versatile.
 While we tend to recommend it most for day hikers or light on-trail backpacking trips, its low weight, cushioned comfort, and stylish looks make it ideal as a trail running shoe, a gym shoe, around town or even as a comfortable work shoe if you spend lots of time on hard surfaces.

 The upper material of Safien GTX uses TPU-coated mesh upper with synthetic collar overlay.
-This coated mesh it what keeps the weight so low and makes it quite comfortable.
+This coated mesh is what keeps the weight so low and makes it quite comfortable.
 In our tests, we did not see the mesh deteriorating at all, though we see this material as being the first thing to begin to show wear, especially if you use these shoes on rough trails.

-With a price of $140, the Safien GTX is a reasonable value considering its weight and inclusion of top tier materials like a Gore-Tex waterproof lining.
+The Safien GTX is a reasonable value considering its weight and inclusion of top tier materials like a Gore-Tex waterproof lining.